 The FVA-Workbench includes both an analytical method according to FVA 30 as well as an FE-based method according to FVA 127.
 The load distribution along the contact lines is determined using the influence coefficient method.

-Dimensioning with Consideration of Gear Damage
+Dimensioning with consideration of gear damage

 The flank load carrying capacity of a cylindrical gear is essentially determined by the contact pressure.
 The risk of pitting of a gear can be assessed by analyzing the local pressure distribution.

-The flash temperature distribution is essential for evaluating the scuffing load capacity.
 The flash temperature distribution is essential for the evaluation of the scuffing load capacity.
 In the FVA-Workbench, the local flash temperature is calculated from the load distribution according to ISO 6336 part 20/21.